This post was originally published on the Flatiron Labs blog. Check it out here for more awesome content by The Flatiron School's technology team.

 The BEAM (Bogdan Erlang Abstract Machine) is the Erlang virtual machine.
 In this post, we’ll refer to BEAM and Erlang VM interchangeably.

-The BEAM compiles Erlang and Elixir code into bytecode (the
+Erlang and Elixir code is complied into bytecode (the

-.beam files you may have noticed in your compiled Elixir applications) and executes it.
+.beam files you may have noticed in your compiled Elixir applications) by the compiler for each language.
+That byte code is then executed on the BEAM.

 The BEAM and OTP